Subject (Course): International Trade and Doing Business in Bolivia. Bolivian Economy. La Paz. Syllabus:

 - To develop a business plan for the Bolivian Market

-Sample of the subject - Doing Business in Bolivia:
+Sample of the subject - Foreign Trade and Doing Business in Bolivia:

 Subject Description (Doing Business in Bolivia):